PrestonKnopp/language-gdscript/README.md

 - or clone this repository
   - from project root run `apm install` then `apm link`

-Optionally install `atom-ide-ui` for an IDE like experience:
+Optionally install `atom-ide-base` for an IDE like experience:

-- `apm install atom-ide-ui`
+- `apm install atom-ide-base`

 ### Usage

 - Connecting to Godot's Language Server
   - The Godot Editor must be open to connect.
   - The editor will automatically try connecting when opening a GDScript file.
-  - It will fallback to a basic completion provider when not available.

 - Show GDScript Language Client's status via
   - Packages > Lang GDScript > Show Language Client Status or
-  - Searching in the command pallete for Show Language Client Status
+  - Searching in the command palette for Show Language Client Status

 ### Q&A

-- I just want syntax highlighting and tree sitter isn't working, what can I do?
+> I would like syntax highlighting and tree sitter isn't working, what can I do?

-  - Make sure Atom is up to date and try re-installing.
-Otherwise:
-  - The legacy text-mate grammar is still included.
+Make sure Atom is up to date and try re-installing.
+Otherwise, the legacy text-mate grammar is still included.
 You can select the non-tree-sitter grammar which is called `GDScript (Legacy Textmate Grammar)`.

-- How come I'm not getting completion results, diagnostics, errors, etc?
+> How come I'm not getting completion results, diagnostics, errors, etc?

-First, make sure at least `atom-ide-ui` or the atom-community-ide packages are installed.
+1. Make sure the relevant `atom-ide-*` package is installed or `atom-ide-base` which installs all of the atom ide packages.

-Second, make sure the Godot Editor (v3.2+) is open.
+2. Open the Godot Editor (v3.2+).

-Third, make sure the lang-gdscript's server port setting matches the Godot Editor's language server port.
+3. Check that the lang-gdscript's server port setting matches the Godot Editor's language server port.

-Lastly, try opening a gdscript file. lang-gdscript will attempt to connect when a new gdscript file is opened.
+4. Try opening a gdscript file. lang-gdscript will attempt to connect when a new gdscript file is opened.

+## Changelog

+### v6.2.0

+- Fixed grammar applying to and causing the linter to lint unrelated files
+- Removed basic-completion-provider and old documentation data that bloated the package size.
+- Fixed client sockets not closing
+- Added a package activationHook.
+Now the package only activates when a gdscript grammar is used.
+This reduces startup time to 0ms.
+- Added an opt-out setting for the client called `enableGodotLanguageServerClient`
+- Fixed errors when closing gdscript file and closing the last gdscript file
+- Updated atom-languageclient to v1.0.7
+- Added `inferred_type` highlight scope